 In case an individual does not have a job offer in Saskatchewan but possesses exceptional skills in an occupation that is in high demand in the province, they can opt for the Sub-Category Saskatchewan Occupation-In-Demand in Saskatchewan PNP.
 The list of professions excluded from this sub-stream is released by SINP.
 Aspirants possessing lawful status in Canada as well as those living outside the country are eligible to apply to this specific sub-category.

+The Saskatchewan Sub-Category Express Entry is a sub-stream that skilled workers in the federal Express Entry Pool can apply for if they wish to work and live in Saskatchewan.
+Both candidates inside and outside of Canada can apply to this sub-category.
 The requirements for this sub-stream are quite extensive.
 The applicant must first possess a profile in the Express Entry pool that has a job seeker validation code and profile number.
 Additionally, they must secure at least 60 points in the points assessment grid in SINP.
 They must also provide valid language test results from a designated agency that correspond to the results provided in their Express Entry profile.

 This subcategory is available to skilled workers who have been employed within the jurisdiction of Saskatchewan for no less than six months and possess an authorized Work Permit, which is a necessary requirement for the application process.